HOW TO PLAY OMAHA HI-LO

 OMAHA HI-LO RULES

-To understand the rules, first, you’ll need to swot up on your poker hand rankings.
-But it’s ok, we’ve got you covered with our definitive hand rankings guide.
-And you can even download them to your phone as a handy cheat sheet.
-You can thank us later.
+Alright, now we're getting to the nitty gritty of it — the Omaha Hi-Lo Rules.
+To understand, though, first you'll need to get busy brushing up on your knowledge of your poker hand rankings.
+It's cool though, because we've got you sorted with our hand rankings guide — which you can even download to your phone as a handy cheat sheet.

 POKER HAND RANKINGS